kube-rs/controller-rs/README.md

 ```

 ### In-cluster
-Use either your locally built image or the one from dockerhub (using opentemetry features by default).
+Use either your locally built image or the one from dockerhub (using opentelemetry features by default).
 Edit the [deployment](./yaml/deployment.yaml)'s image tag appropriately, and then:

 ```sh
 kubectl apply -f yaml/deployment.yaml